-The Commerce Commission may impose penalties on individuals of up to NZ\$500,000 for breaching the restrictive trade practices prohibitions in the Commerce Act.
+The Commerce Commission may impose penalties on individuals of up to NZ\$500,000 for breaching the prohibitions in the Commerce Act.
 Companies are prohibited from indemnifying their directors, employees or agents for penalties incurred as a result of cartel conduct.